 Power will be switched on for use in March 2018 but it will be up to the train operating companies what services they run on it.
 The Network Rail rep agreed that the companies have said they will run electric trains from May 2018, but it is up to them.

 Other points raised were that Poulton station canopy will be restored sympathetically.

 The line to Fleetwood is dotted in to the main track at Poulton on the plans and could be re-instated, obviously at a cost.

-Forgot to ask about the Poulton signal box although we have been previously told it will definitely be demolished and control will be from Manchester.
+Forgot to ask about the Blackpool No 2 and Poulton signal box although we have been previously told it will definitely be demolished and control will be from Manchester.

-If you wanted to be critical you could say that 100 A3 pages of engineering data with 90 sheets listing nuts and bolts, a bland video and a banner plus 4 or 5 representatives is trying to avoid offering anything to question.
+To be honest there wasn’t a lot to see at the consultation.
+They provided 100 A3 pages of engineering data with 90 sheets listing nuts and bolts and a bland video.
+The 4 or 5 representatives were available but it did seem like they were trying to avoid offering anything to question.

 In general it was a disappointing event, there is no information supplied as a summary or takeaway and you need to be ready with your questions to ask for any information.

 It is a big close down period and surprising it’s being allowed.